dustinpfister/blog_posts/_posts/js-javascript-example-map-system-simple.md

 ## 4 - The draw module

 Just like with any other example where I am using canvas to create a view for the application I have a draw module that contains methods that help me draw to a canvas element.
+I always have a draw method to draw the background of the canvas which is almost always a solid simple solid color background, I also have methods that i am using to draw the state of display objects in the main game state of the over all example.
+The main method of interest here as far as the subject mater of this post is concerned though if of course the draw map method.

 ```js
 var draw = {};